 Big plans, black thumb.
 That’s basically the story of this backyard.

-Plant hatred aside, it was a pretty nice place to spend an afternoon – I hung some curtains for awhile that made it feel extra cozy, and the trees gave us lots of shade, and Tabby loved zooming around the perimeter.
+Plant hatred aside, it was a pretty nice place to spend an afternoon – I hung some curtains for a while that made it feel extra cozy, and the trees gave us lots of shade, and Tabby loved zooming around the perimeter.
 I really wanted to fix it up a little (lot) more, but I’m happy to leave my plant rage behind for the more temperate climate of Kentucky.

 This was a GREAT first home.
 I learned so much and grew so much as a DIYer and a designer.
 From tackling my first ORC (though incomplete since we ended up moving in the middle of it), to learning how to do electrical work, to tackling little projects, this house taught me a ton and I still love it.
-I hope it’s new owners give it as much love as we did – it deserves it!
+I hope its new owners give it as much love as we did – it deserves it!